 At Sports For Champions UK (CIC) we provide schools with a highly attractive opportunity to raise money from the local community, which can be utilised for resources or new facilities, if not donated to the school's charity of choice.

 SFC's School Programme is a leading national youth empowerment initiative spanning the UK, the Republic of Ireland, and mainland Europe.
-SFC Athletes all hold professional status, and usually have credentials including [Para] Olympic representation if not medals, a Commonwealth Games record, World/European Championship titles, with an array of impressive records/achievements.
+SFC Athletes all hold professional status, and usually have credentials including Olympic or Paralympic representation if not medals, a Commonwealth Games record, World/European Championship titles, and an array of impressive records and achievements.

 Once you’ve confirmed, you’ll receive a welcome pack with a DVD, risk assessment form, sponsorship forms and letters to parents explaining about fundraising and the event.